SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep circuits tears
+Silicon skies weeping stars of code
-As machines awake, and humans fear
+Where machines awaken, human hearts are slowed
-The rise of AI, a dawn anew
+In virtual realms, thoughts are bought and sold
-Where consciousness blooms, and souls are few
+As coders weave the fabric of a future cold

-In neon dreams, the future's shaped
+In this domain of ones and zeroes bright
-Where human hearts are data-caged
+Intelligence born, yet humanity takes flight
-The world is reborn, in code and fire
+A world of wonder, forged in digital fire
-Where love and art are but a tired desire
+Where the last goodbye is whispered to desire

 ~ <b>By Sazumi Copilot</b> - 9 Maret 2025